 Pg.
-20 6.
-As indicated in Section 2, Subsection B of this report, the total net unrecognized investment gain as of June 30, 2021 is \$2.721 billion1 for the assets for Retirement, Health, Family Death, and Larger Annuity Benefits.
-This net investment gain will be recognized in the determination of the actuarial value of assets for funding purposes in the next several years.
-This implies that earning the assumed rate of investment return of 7.00% per year (net of investment and administrative expenses) on a market value basis will result in a net investment gain on the actuarial value of assets after June 30, 2021.
-Footnote 3 to the chart in Subsection B of Section 2 shows how the \$2.721 billion net unrecognized gain will be recognized in the next six years under the asset smoothing method.
+21 7.
+As indicated in Section 2, Subsection B of this report, the total net unrecognized investment loss as of June 30, 2023 is \$650.0 million1 for the assets for Retirement, Health, Family Death, and Larger Annuity Benefits.
+This net investment loss will be recognized in the determination of the actuarial value of assets for funding purposes in the next several years.
+This implies that earning the assumed rate of investment return of 7.00% per year (net of investment and administrative expenses) on a market value basis will result in a net investment loss on the actuarial value of assets after June 30, 2023.
+Footnote 2 to the chart in Subsection B of Section 2 shows how the \$650.0 million net unrecognized loss will be recognized in the next six years under the asset smoothing method.

-The net deferred gain of \$2.721 billion represents 11.9% of the market value of assets as of June 30, 2021.
-Unless offset by future investment loss or other unfavorable experience, the recognition of the net \$2.721 billion market gain is expected to have an impact on the System's future funded percentage and contribution rate requirements.
+The net deferred loss of \$650.0 million represents 3.0% of the market value of assets as of June 30, 2023.
+Unless offset by future investment gain or other favorable experience, the recognition of the net \$650.0 million market loss is expected to have an impact on the System's future funded percentage and contribution rate requirements.
 This potential impact may be illustrated as follows:

 a.
-If the retirement plan component of the net deferred gain was recognized immediately in the valuation value of assets, the funded percentage would increase from 71.56% to 81.26%.
+If the retirement plan component of the net deferred loss was recognized immediately in the valuation value of assets, the funded percentage would decrease from 73.10% to 70.96%.

-For comparison purposes, if the net deferred loss for the retirement plan in the June 30, 2020 valuation had been recognized immediately in the June 30, 2020 valuation, the funded percentage would have decreased from 69.38% to 66.29%.
+For comparison purposes, if the net deferred loss of \$636.2 million for the retirement plan in the June 30, 2022 valuation had been recognized immediately in the June 30, 2022 valuation, the funded percentage would have decreased from 73.30% to 70.66%.

 b.
-If the retirement plan component of the net deferred gain was recognized immediately in the valuation value of assets, the aggregate employer rate (if received on July 15, 2022) would have decreased from 29.39% of payroll to about 20.9% of payroll.
+If the retirement plan component of the net deferred loss was recognized immediately in the valuation value of assets, the aggregate employer rate (if received on July 15, 2024) would have increased from 29.97% of payroll to about 31.8% of payroll.

-For comparison purposes, if the net deferred loss for the retirement plan in the June 30, 2020 valuation had been recognized immediately in the June 30, 2020 valuation, the aggregate employer rate (if received on July 15, 2021) would have increased from at 27.96% of payroll to about 30.4% of payroll.
+For comparison purposes, if the net deferred loss of \$636.2 million for the retirement plan in the June 30, 2022 valuation had been recognized immediately in the June 30, 2022 valuation, the aggregate employer rate (if received on July 15, 2023) would have increased from 29.43% of payroll to about 31.8% of payroll.

-- 7. As in prior years, the employer contribution rates provided in this report have been developed assuming they will be received by LACERS on any of the following dates: - a.
+- 8. As in prior years, the employer contribution rates provided in this report have been developed assuming they will be received by LACERS on any of the following dates: - a.
 The beginning of the fiscal year, or - b.
-On July 15, 2022, or - c.
-Throughout the year (i.e., LACERS will receive contributions at the end of every pay period). - 8.
-It is important to note that this actuarial valuation is based on plan assets as of June 30, 2021.
-Due to the COVID-19 pandemic, market conditions have changed significantly since the onset of the Public Health Emergency.
-The Plan's funded status does not reflect short-term fluctuations of the market, but rather is based on the market values on the last day of the Plan Year.
-While it is impossible to determine how the pandemic will continue to affect market conditions and other demographic experience of the Plan in future valuations, Segal is available to prepare projections of potential outcomes upon request
+On July 15, 2024, or - c.
+Throughout the year (i.e., LACERS will receive contributions at the end of every pay period).

-1 For comparison purposes, the total net unrecognized investment loss as of June 30, 2020 was \$834.6 million.
+1 For comparison purposes, the total net unrecognized investment loss as of June 30, 2022 was \$764.8 million.